-If Charter were to experience a second ownership change in the future (as a result of purchases and sales of stock by Charter's 5-percent stockholders, new issuances or redemptions of Charter's stock, certain acquisitions of Charter's stock and issuances, redemptions, sales or other dispositions or acquisitions of interests in Charter's 5-percent stockholders), Charter's ability to use our loss carryforwards could become subject to further limitations.
+We do not expect the sale of our Class A Common Stock pursuant to this offering to result in a deemed ownership change.
+However, Charter may experience a second ownership change in the future as a result of purchases and sales of stock by Charter's 5-percent stockholders, new issuances or redemptions of Charter's stock, certain acquisitions of Charter's stock and issuances, redemptions, sales or other dispositions or acquisitions of interests in Charter's 5-percent stockholders, or a combination of such transactions with the sale of our Class A Common Stock pursuant to this offering.
+If so, Charter's ability to use our loss carryforwards could become subject to further limitations.
 Our common stock is subject to certain transfer restrictions contained in our amended and restated certificate of incorporation.
 These restrictions, which are designed to minimize the likelihood of an ownership change occurring and thereby preserve our ability to utilize our loss carryforwards, are not currently operative but could become operative in the future if certain events occur and the restrictions are imposed by Charter's board of directors.
 However, there can be no assurance that Charter's board of directors would choose to impose these restrictions or that such restrictions, if imposed, would prevent an ownership change from occurring.